Parker Family 'Shellshocked' After Being Booted From Flight Over Mask Issue

 “We walked off that plane in a daze,” said Erik.

-“We were under the impression they were going to work with us because he is so young,” but Michelle Harvey said a flight attendant was adamant about her son complying with the rule and wouldn’t budge.READ MORE: Arapahoe County Investigators Seek Witnesses Of Crash Thursday On I-25 At Dry Creek Rd.
+“We were under the impression they were going to work with us because he is so young,” but Michelle Harvey said a flight attendant was adamant about her son complying with the rule and wouldn’t budge.READ MORE: Fund Set Up For Brad Brubaker's Family, Victim In Denver Highlands Crash

 Peck told CBS4 he knew he would be giving up a couple of days of his time and thousands of dollars in fuel costs, but he said he knew he could “turn their day around in a big way.”